minatosato/CharSCNN-theano/README.md

 ## About
 This will be implementation of CharSCNN and SCNN[Ćıcero Nogueira dos Santos 2014].
 (**CharSCNN has not been implemented yet, SCNN only has been implemented.**)
-This repository heavily based on [satwantrana/CharSCNN](https://github.com/satwantrana/CharSCNN).
+This repository is heavily based on [satwantrana/CharSCNN](https://github.com/satwantrana/CharSCNN).

 ## Usage